 Renier's attorney in her lawsuit against Merrell in 1986 took almost 30 minutes in his closing arguments to the jury.
 Attorney Lee Werdell of Medford, Oregon, told the jury, "My client thinks she's a good psychic.
 That doesn't make her guilty of fraud. . . .
 Ladies and gentlemen, in some ways this case is almost reminiscent of times long ago gone by in the northeastern part of this country.
 I don't know why, but it reminds me a little bit of the Salem witch hunt.
 The defendant has appointed himself the guardian of our public morality as it relates to psychics and psychic phenomena and it is his intent to expose them."

-It is interesting that 22 years after Lee Werdell cited a 'Salem witch hunt' that a principal participant in this psychic portrayal is Jessica Herbert who lived in Salem during and after her original court deposition was taken by Werdell.
+It is interesting that decades after Lee Werdell cited a 'Salem witch hunt' that a principal participant in this psychic portrayal is Jessica Herbert who lived in Salem during and after her original court deposition was taken by Werdell.
 Was Werdell being a comic with the line?
 Was he sending a message of his own that the truth was in Massachusetts?
 In A Mind for Murder Noreen Renier writes, "I must also thank my attorney, Lee Werdell, who tried my libel case against the skeptic brilliantly and saved my reputation.
 He will always be my hero."